Rate this page:

 Running your app locally with Docker.
 The tunnel displays your usage from everywhere the app in the development environment is installed.
 Press Ctrl+C to cancel.
 Checking Docker image...
 100% Your Docker image is up to date.
 Listening for requests on local port 37363...
 Reloading code...
 App code reloaded.

 You can now automatically deploy changes to your codebase and install packages, while tunneling.
-These changes appear on the Atlassian site where your app is installed.
+These changes appear on the Atlassian site or Bitbucket workspace where your app is installed.

 When you are ready to close the tunnel, press Control + C.

-The command only forwards traffic when the user in Jira, Confluence, or Jira Service Management matches the Forge CLI user.
+The command only forwards traffic when the user (in Jira, Confluence, Jira Service Management or Bitbucket) matches the Forge CLI user.
 For security reasons, you can’t see the traffic of other users.

 For important caveats on how works, see Tunneling.